 Schools will have until April 10 to submit their decision.
 Lebo said the department has developed an expedited application process for any school that wants to implement a required continuous learning program.

 “We encourage schools to work as quickly as possible on their plans, which may include the delivery of content through online learning, paper packets of assignments, or both,” she said.
 “Accredited nonpublic schools may decide to provide required educational services without applying to the Department for authority, but we ask that they indicate their decision to do so by the April 10 deadline.”

 Lebo said the application will be available within a couple of days and the department is prepared to turn around application within 24 hours.

 “While we strongly encourage schools to provide continuous learning opportunities through one of these two options, they're not required to do so,” she said.
 “Districts and accredited nonpublic schools may choose not to offer continuous learning, in which case the department will follow up to ensure that missed instructional time is made up in a manner that is appropriate in accordance with circumstances at that point in time.”

 Lebo said the department also has launched a new educational resources webpage that “provides optional resources for families and educators to use as they support student learning during school closures due to COVID-19.

-website includes interactive games, virtual field trips, coding activities and eBooks, Lebo said.
+includes interactive games, virtual field trips, coding activities and eBooks, Lebo said.